kingdom-building-ministries/kbm-static-site/prayer/prayer-updates/_posts/2014-10-18-only-a-prayer-meeting.md

 God's special presence, spirit-led encouragement and testimony, healing, salvation, life breakthrough and revival, the impossible made possible...all because of prayer.
 As a little girl I used to watch God do things like this during the prayer meetings my church used to hold weekly.
 I wasn't always sure what it all meant, but peering over my pew to look ahead at the altar, I gathered that prayer was important...and that God did powerful things through prayer.

 You may remember days like these yourself, and might even wonder where they've gone.
 I've been wondering too.
 Yes, things are different today, but different enough that prayer, or a prayer meeting, is not relevant or needed in the North American church?
+"Oh, it's just the prayer meeting tonight," you hear mumbled.
 Certainly not!
 We cannot afford to let our belief that prayer is powerful and important dwindle away.

 "It is not too much to say that all real growth in the spiritual life - all victory over temptation, all confidence and peace in the presence of difficulties and dangers, all repose of spirit in times of great disappointment or loss, all habitual communion with God - depends upon prayer."  *Only* a prayer meeting?
 "We are never so high as when we are on our knees."
 (From The Kneeling Christian)